xHithy/vendon-task/README.md

 ## Installation
 - Download the source-code.
 - Place the contents of the folder **in the root directory** of your server.
-- Upload the SQL dump file to your phpMyAdmin
+- Upload the SQL dump file to your database
 - Open the example-config.php
 - Replace the temporary placeholders (example: **YOUR_DATABASE_HOST**, **YOUR_DATABASE_USERNAME**) with your database credentials and your websites URL to this folder
 - After changing the placeholders, rename the **example-config.php** file to **config.php**